daronyondem/codesamples/OpenAI/intro/README.md

   - Shows how to build RAG systems in a .NET environment
   - Demonstrates integration with Semantic Kernel
   - Includes vector search and context augmentation techniques

+- **[4o-transcribe.ipynb](4o-transcribe.ipynb)**: Audio transcription with GPT-4o-transcribe
+  - Splits long audio files into manageable chunks for improved accuracy
+  - Processes audio transcription using OpenAI's GPT-4o-transcribe model
+  - Combines chunks into a single transcription output
+  - Supports language specification for better transcription results

 ### Supporting Files

 - **[azure-functions-June-2023-Updates.txt](azure-functions-June-2023-Updates.txt)**: Sample text data used in the RAG demonstrations
 - **[requirement.txt](requirement.txt)**: Lists all dependencies needed to run the notebooks
+- **chunks/**: Directory created by the 4o-transcribe.ipynb notebook to store audio chunks for processing

 ## Prerequisites